Seasonal Affective Disorder and Neurodivergence: Coping Strategies for Winter Depression

 As the cooler weather and shorter days approach, you might start feeling low.
 The sadness can disrupt your daily life and functionality.

-Alongside these feelings, you may experience changes in your sleep and appetite, emotional dysregulation, and fatigue.
+Alongside these feelings, you may experience seasonal depression symptoms such as changes in your sleep and appetite, emotional dysregulation, and fatigue.

 This phenomenon is known as Seasonal Affective Disorder (SAD), and you’re not alone if you are experiencing it.
 Approximately 2-3% of Canadians experience SAD, while up to 15% of the population experiences what's commonly referred to as the winter blues.